The Rock-afire Explosion: Documentary

-The Rock-afire Explosion, a documentary about Chris Thrash, Aaron Fechter and the remaining Rock-afire Explosion fan base, was released at film festivals and special screenings around the United States in the fall of 2008.
-It was released on DVD in 2009.
+The Rock-afire Explosion, a documentary about Chris Thrash, Aaron Fechter and the remaining Rock-afire Explosion fan base, was released at film festivals and special screenings around the United States starting on September 27, 2008.
+It was released on DVD on September 29, 2009.
 In 2011, it was released on iTunes.
+On May 14, 2015, a Kickstarter tier for the film A Life in Waves, which was directed by the same team as the documentary, featured a limited 75 copies on VHS.
+On February 1, 2024, the film was released on Blu-ray by the American Genre Film Archive with a limited 2,000 copies.